-I wish you many blessings, peace, and prosperity for the new year.
+I wish you many blessings, enduring peace, and abundant prosperity.